-Syndiant had a demo of a 160 lumen 3-D passive glasses pico projector that used two SYL2061’s with a single projection lens in a light engine designed by ASTRI.
+Syndiant had a demo of a 160-lumen 3-D passive glasses pico projector that used two SYL2061’s with a single projection lens in a light engine designed by ASTRI.
 The projector would either present 80 lumens to each eye in 3-D mode or 160 lumens to both eyes in 2-D mode.

-There could also be found a number of very similar looking WVGA (848×480) DLP pico projectors at the various booths around the show with light outputs ranging from about 30 lumens to as much as 80 lumens.
+Several very similar-looking WVGA (848×480) DLP pico projectors could also be found at the various booths around the show, with light outputs ranging from about 30 lumens to as much as 80 lumens.
 Most of these projectors include internal batteries.

 A notable exception to the bigger and brighter DLP projectors and much more of a “true” pico projector was used in Sony’s lineup of 4 camcorder models with pico projectors build into backs of the flip-out LCDs monitors.
 These projectors used DLP’s 0.22” diagonal nHD (one-ninth 1080p or 640×360 pixels).
 It seems to me to be a mismatch to combine a 1080i camcorder with a pico projector that has 1/9th the pixels.